Site Map | Accessibility

 Paddy Dillon walks hard for a living and is always juggling a variety of projects.
 His work can take him anywhere, and at any time of the year.
 Next destination - Everywhere!

 The English Lake District - The Lake District is on Paddy's doorstep and is visited regularly throughout the year to keep abreast of route changes and other developments, and because it is one of the finest places anyone could ever wish to walk!
-Paddy will be working on a new guidebook covering the long-distance Cumbria Way, through the Lake District from Ulverston to Carlisle, during the summer of 2012.
+Paddy's guidebook to the long-distance Cumbria Way starts in his home town of Ulverston and he gave a talk about the route during the Ulverston Walking Festival.
+He recently completed a guidebook covering short walks around Langdale and Coniston.